dandisy/elorest/README.md

     upload file
     https://your-domain-name/api/elorest/upload

-    whereHas for where, in related clousure
+    whereHas for where query in related clousure http://localhost/online-shop/public/api/elorest/Models/Merchant?with[]=cartItems.product.category&with[]=cartItems(where=created_by,1)&whereHas=cartItems(where=created_by,1)&get=*
-    http://localhost/online-shop/public/api/elorest/Models/Merchant?with[]=cartItems.product.category&with[]=cartItems(where=created_by,1)&whereHas=cartItems(where=created_by,1)&get=*

 ### Installation